ashita03/Clinical-Data-Analysis/README.md

 # Clinical-Data-Analysis
-The repository contains the PowerBI file of the dashboard
+The working of the Dashboard can be viewed below